This post may contain affiliate links. Please read our disclosure policy.

 - Chill – For best results, the Funfetti Sugar Cookie dough must be chilled for at least an hour and even overnight.
 This will help cookies bake up round and puffy, rather than thin and spread out.

-- Double Up Your Cookie Sheet and Line with Parchment Paper – To assist with even baking, we double up on the baking sheet pans – placing one sheet pan on top of the other, and then line the top pan with a sheet of parchment paper. (affiliate link) This double pan process helps the bottom of the cookies bake with more indirect heat, and prevents scorching the bottom of the cookies.
+- Double Up Your Cookie Sheet and Line with Parchment Paper – To assist with even baking, if you are baking with thin cookie sheets, double up on the cookie sheet by placing one cookie sheet on top of the other, and then line the top cookie sheet with a sheet of parchment paper.
+This double pan process helps the bottom of the cookies bake with more indirect heat, and prevents scorching the bottom of the cookies.
+However if you are baking with a heavy duty cookie sheet or an insulated cookie sheet, double panning is not necessary.

 - Position Rack in Upper Third of the Oven for Baking – This is another trick to prevent your cookies from scorching on the bottom.